compBiophyMete/Data-Analytics-Portfolio/Portfolio Example Project-1: Investigation of Stack Overflow User Survey with Python/README.md

 - The dataset originally contained 88,883 rows and 85 columns.
 - Focused analysis on 13 relevant columns, discarding 72.
-- Addressed missing entries through dropping rows or using imputation methods like mode and mean.
+- Addressed missing entries by dropping rows or using imputation methods like mode and mean.
 - Outliers were removed before predicting missing entries in the 'Age' column.
 - Scrutinized the remaining dataset for two main aspects: participant profiles and preferences in programming languages, databases, platforms, and web frameworks for both 2019 and the next year.

 **Result:**

 *1. Participant Profiles*
-- 92.19% male, 6.76% women, and 1.05% non-binary/genderqueer/gender non-conforming.
+- 92.18% male, 6.76% women, and 1.06% non-binary/genderqueer/gender non-conforming.
-- Mean age: 29.48, standard deviation: 7.18.
+- The participants' age ranges between 11 and 48.
+The mean age is 29.21 with a standard deviation of 6.83.
-- The majority (49.78%) held a BSc degree.
+- The majority of participants (49.78%) hold a BSc degree.
-- Top five countries with the most participants: US, India, the UK, Germany, and Canada.
+- The top five countries with the most participants are the US, India, the UK, Germany, and Canada.

 *2. Programming Languages (2019 and Next Year):*
-- Top 10 languages in 2019 included JavaScript, HTML/CSS, SQL, Java, Python, Bash/Shell/PowerShell, C#, PHP, TypeScript, and C++.
+- The top 10 languages in 2019 included JavaScript, HTML/CSS, SQL, Java, Python, Bash/Shell/PowerShell, C#, PHP, TypeScript, and C++.
-   For the next year, expectations included Python rising, JavaScript and HTML/CSS remaining dominant, and observed changes in rankings such as Java losing popularity and TypeScript moving up.
+- For the next year, expectations included Python rising, JavaScript and HTML/CSS remaining dominant, and observed changes in rankings such as Java losing popularity and TypeScript moving up.

 *3. Databases (2019 and Next Year):*
-- Top 10 databases in 2019 were MySQL, PostgreSQL, Microsoft SQL Server, SQLite, MongoDB, Redis, MariaDB, Oracle, Elasticsearch, and Firebase.
+- The top 10 databases in 2019 were MySQL, PostgreSQL, Microsoft SQL Server, SQLite, MongoDB, Redis, MariaDB, Oracle, Elasticsearch, and Firebase.
 - Anticipated changes for the next year included PostgreSQL, MongoDB, MySQL, Redis, and Elasticsearch leading, signifying significant shifts in database preferences.

 *4. Platforms (2019 and Next Year):*